VH-Lab/NDI-matlab/docs/reference/+ndi/+calc/+example/simple.m.md

   true if APPDOC_STRUCT1 and APPDOC_STRUCT2 have the same field names and same values and same sizes.
 That is, B is vlt.data.eqlen(APPDOC_STRUCT1, APPDOC_STRUCT2).

-Help for ndi.calc.example.simple/isequal_appdoc_struct is inherited from superclass NDI.CALCULATION
+Help for ndi.calc.example.simple/isequal_appdoc_struct is inherited from superclass ndi.calculation
 ```

 ---